-Rent is due at the time and place agreed upon by the landlord and tenant.
-Unless they agree to a different arrangement, rent is due at the beginning of the month and will be paid in equal monthly installments.
+Rent is due without demand or notice at the time and place agreed upon by the landlord and tenant.
+Unless they agree to a different arrangement, rent is payable at the dwelling unit, at the beginning of the month and will be paid in equal monthly installments.
 (N.M.
+Stat.
+Ann. §47-8-15(A), N.M.
 Stat.
 Ann. § 47-8-15(B))

 - Does rent need to be paid using a certain method of payment?